 |Fall||Sept. – Oct.||Seniors, Empty Nesters, Busses (3rd Busiest Season)|

 |Ozark Mountain Christmas||Nov. – Dec.||Veterans Homecoming & Families (2nd Busiest Season) Largest Veterans Celebration in the Nation!|

 - 51.6% – Lake/Outdoor Activities

 - 31.0% – Theme Parks

 - 4.4% – Fishing

-Branson is home to three outlet shopping malls with more than 200 retailers.
-Visitors can find contemporary clothing, gift items, housewares, designer shoes, luggage and other treasures at reduced prices throughout the year at Tanger Outlets, Branson Meadows, or Factory Merchants.
-With 30 individually-owned shops, the Engler Block offers a whole world of Ozarks craftsmanship and artistry under one roof.
-Historic Downtown Branson is also a shopper and diner’s delight — Dick’s Old-Fashioned 5 & 10, countless boutiques and specialty stores combined with quaint eateries make the downtown area truly special.
-The new Branson Landing’s 100+ retail shops and lakefront dining establishments are just minutes away.
+Branson is home to two outlet shopping malls with more than 200 retailers.
+Visitors can find contemporary clothing, gift items, housewares, designer shoes, luggage and other treasures at reduced prices throughout the year at Tanger Outlets & The Shoppes at Branson Meadows Historic Downtown Branson is also a shopper and diner’s delight — Dick’s Old-Fashioned 5 & 10, countless boutiques and specialty stores combined with quaint eateries make the downtown area truly special.
+The Branson Landing’s 100+ retail shops and lakefront dining establishments are just minutes away.

 The Branson/Lakes Area is home to three scenic lakes offering fishing, boating, parasailing, jet skiing and swimming.
 While the lakes all offer great fishing, each has its specialty.
 Table Rock Lake offers world-class bass fishing; Lake Taneycomo, with its cold waters, offers superb trout fishing; and Bull Shoals Lake is a warm water angler’s paradise, especially for tournament bass fishing.